- Spray Park at Riverside Park

 Each Splash Pad has a control button that is pushed by the participants to make the sequencer run the features for three-minute intervals.

-Water conserving versions were selected on many of the features.
+Water-conserving versions were selected for many of the features.

 Smaller Kid’s Splash Pad

 - Pop Dropps